step-security/github-actions-goat/docs/CompromisedDependency.md

 | 6      | [hardhat-waffle](https://medium.com/metamask/how-metamasks-latest-security-tool-could-protect-smart-contract-developers-from-theft-e12da346aa53)                              | The attacker used typo squatting method to attack the targets.
 Attacker registered a package name similar to a legitimate package.
 Legitimate Package: `@nomiclabs/hardhat-waffle` and Malicious Package: `hardhat-waffle`.
 So, if a target developer by mistake used wrong name while installing that package, vulnerable code would get imported.
 Upon installation, the package would run a `postinstall` script that uploaded the contents of package.json, /etc/hosts, /etc/passwd and Kubernetes credential files (~/.kube/config) to a remote server.
 Checkout: https://medium.com/metamask/how-metamasks-latest-security-tool-could-protect-smart-contract-developers-from-theft-e12da346aa53 |
 | 7      | [electron-native-notify](https://github.com/cncf/tag-security/blob/2013a607229175ff02ef862fa4e53334652bf122/supply-chain-security/compromises/2019/electron-native-notify.md) | `Electron-native-notify` package was used to do a useful package attack.
 Attacker pushed a commit with this Package as dependency to `EasyDEX-GUI application`, which is used by `Agama wallet`.
 Then the attacker updated the package with malicious code.
 This code downloads payload from the server on wallet app launch, which then sends the wallet seed to that remote server.
 Checkout: https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm.html                                                                                                                                                                                                          |

-## How does StepSecurity mitigate this threat?
+## How does Harden-Runner mitigate this threat?

 StepSecurity [`Harden-Runner`](https://github.com/step-security/harden-runner) GitHub Action analyzes outbound calls made as part of a workflow.
 When added to a workflow that does `npm install` or `npm ci` , an outbound call should only be expected to the registry endpoint.
 If there is a compromised dependency and it makes outbound calls, you can become aware of it, and identify the compromised dependency before publishing your package or application.